 Insanity Asylum 2 Review

-The original Insanity focused on cardiovascular training and Insanity Asylum mixed in true strength training.
+The original Insanity focused on cardiovascular training and Asylum mixed in true strength training.
 Insanity the Asylum Volume 2 moves even further in the strength training direction.
-Almost every workout in Asylum Volume 2 has a strength component and a few of them (Upper Elite, Power Legs, and Back and 6 Pack) are primarily focused on weight or band exercises.
+Almost every workout in Volume 2 has a strength component and a few of them (Upper Elite, Power Legs, and Back and 6 Pack) are primarily focused on weight or band exercises.

-This doesn’t mean they won’t get you sweating.
-They are insanely challenging!
+You’re still going to sweat, however.
+The exercises are insanely challenging!
 In fact, on a scale of one to ten, these moves would be close to a nine, especially if done with heavier weights.

 To complete the workouts, you’ll need an agility ladder, a jump rope, small bands, and dumbbells (sold separately).
 Larger strength bands are an option, but not ideal.
 I highly recommend buying dumbbells to get the most out of your workouts and do the moves properly (bands are very awkward on some moves).